JockLawrie/SecureSessions.jl/README.md

 ## WARNING
-**The security of this implementation has not been reviewd by a security professional.
+**The security of this implementation has not been reviewed by a security professional.
 Use at your own risk.**

 ## Functionality